A Unified Approach to Total Vertex Irregularity Strength: Main Results

-\begin{theorem} The total vertex irregularity strength of the helm graph $H_n$ is $\left\lceil \dfrac{n+1}{2} \right\rceil$. \end{theorem} \begin{proof} Suppose $\tvs(H_n)=k$.
-Consider the $n$ pendant vertices of $H_n$.
-The smallest and the largest possible weight of these vertices are $2$ and $2k$ respectively.
-Since all the pendant vertices have different weights, we must have $n\leq 2k-2+1$.
-This implies
+\begin{proof} First, we establish a lower bound.
+Suppose \(\mathrm{tvs}(H_n) = k\).
+Consider the \(n\) pendant vertices of \(H_n\), each of degree 1.
+The smallest possible weight for a pendant vertex is 2 (when its incident edge and vertex are labeled 1), and the largest is \(2k\) (when labeled \(k\)).
+Since all \(n\) pendant vertices must have distinct weights, ranging from 2 to \(2k\), we need